Explainer

 What is the Hardware Dashboard?

-The Hardware Dashboard is the central place to view and manage the hardware status of your connected booth.
-Once your booth is powered on and your iPad is connected, you can use the Hardware Dashboard to:
+The Hardware Dashboard is the central place to view and manage the hardware status of the connected booth.
+Once the booth is powered on and the iOS device is connected, use the Hardware Dashboard to:

-Depending on the connected booth (Guac & Chips, Salsa 2, or Tortilla), the Hardware Dashboard will display links to the specific dashboard where you can view firmware details, manage printer settings, and more.
+Depending on the connected booth (Guac Photo Booth, Chips Printer, Salsa 2 Photo Booth, or Tortilla 360 Booth), the Hardware Dashboard displays links to the specific dashboard where the firmware details can be viewed, printer settings managed, and more. -

-Quickly check whether essential components like your booth, printer, and camera are properly connected.
+Quickly check whether essential components like the booth, printer, and camera are properly connected. -

-Generate and send system logs directly to the PBSCO support team to help troubleshoot any technical issues with your booth.
+Generate and send system logs directly to the PBSCO support team to help troubleshoot any technical issues with the booth.

-This dashboard is designed to give you quick access to essential hardware tools, no matter which PBSCO booth you're using.
+This dashboard provides quick access to essential hardware details, no matter which PBSCO booth is in use.

 How To